A Walking Tour of Historic Main Street

 Pepperell's Highway of History

 From its beginning at the front steps of Town Hall to its end in Railroad Square Pepperell's Main Street is little more than a mile in length.
-Yet no road in town can rival the historical heritage of this one.
+Yet no road in town can rival its historical heritage.
 The imprint of two centuries have left their mark on this highway.

 Town records first mention Main Street in 1763 as "ye Bridle Road," but its origin was probably twenty or thirty years earlier.
 Indian resistance kept settlers from crossing the Nashua River into the part of Groton that later became Pepperell until after 1720.
 By 1742, however, enough colonists had located here that the Massachusetts General Court authorized the creation of Groton West Parish, so that Grotonians who lived beyond the Nashua could avoid the long trek each week into Groton Center to attend church services.